-Fair Value Measurements at Reporting Date Using

-At January 1, 2009 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+Fair Value Measurements at Reporting Date Using At January 1, 2009 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) ASSETS: Investment in Affiliate (1) LIABILITIES: Interest Rate Swap Agreements (2) \$ 87.7 \$ 87.7

-ASSETS:

-Investment in Affiliate (1)

-, , = =

-LIABILITIES:

-Interest Rate Swap Agreements (2) \$87.7 = \$87.7 =

 (1) During 2007, NCM LLC invested \$7.0 million of cash in 6% convertible preferred stock and related option on the common stock of IdeaCast, Inc. ("IdeaCast"), a start-up company that operates an advertising network in fitness centers and health clubs throughout the United States.
 The preferred stock is accounted for as an investment in debt securities per SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities, due to the provisions in the agreement, which give the Company a mandatory redemption right five years after the date of investment.
 The securities are not held for trading purposes and are therefore by default classified as available-for-sale even though it is not the Company's intent to sell these securities.
 There are no marketplace indicators of value that management can use to determine the fair value of the investment.
 Until the fourth quarter of 2008, the Company based its recurring estimated fair value of the investment in IdeaCast on a discounted cash flow model that probability weights IdeaCast's potential future cash flows under various scenarios and management's judgment, which is based in part on communications with IdeaCast and their lender.
 During the fourth quarter of 2008, the Company recorded a full impairment to the value of the investment and the carrying value was adjusted to zero due to IdeaCast's defaults on its senior debt during the fourth quarter of 2008 and resulting illiquidity.
 The Company determined the impairment was other-than-temporary and the unrealized loss was reported as an impairment loss in the consolidated statement of operations since the fair value was determined to be significantly below cost and recoverability was deemed unlikely.
-The key factors identified by management in making these assessments and determining the amounts were events of default on IdeaCast's convertible debt that emerged after the fourth quarter 2008 IdeaCast operating results were analyzed and after IdeaCast failed to make a scheduled debt service payment and ongoing discussions with the convertible debt lender.
-Refer to Note 11 for additional details.
+The key factors identified by management in making these assessments and determining the amounts were events of default on IdeaCast's convertible debt that emerged after the fourth quarter 2008 IdeaCast operating results were analyzed and after IdeaCast failed to make a scheduled debt service payment and ongoin

-Fair Value Measurements Using Significant Unobservable Inputs (Level 3 (in millions)

-Year Ended January 1, 2009
+Using Unobservable Measurements Significant e Inputs (Level 3) millions) January 1, 2009

 Investment in Affiliate

 Beginning Balance \$ 7.0

 Total gains or losses (realized/unrealized)

 Included in earnings (7.0)

 Included in other comprehensive income

 Purchases, sales, issuances, and settlements, net

 Transfers in and/or out of Level 3

 Ending Balance